gluneau/vue-hivesigner/README.md

-# VueSteemConnect
+# VueHiveSigner

-This plugin provides a very simple way to integrate Steemconnect in your Vue.js project.
+This plugin provides a very simple way to integrate HiveSigner in your Vue.js project.
 It also provides a Vuex module to handle the user object and login/logout.

 ```
-npm i --save vue-steemconnect
+yarn add vue-hivesigner
 ```

 ```
 import Vue from 'vue'
-import VueSteemConnect from 'vue-steemconnect'
+import VueHiveSigner from 'vue-hivesigner'

-Vue.use(VueSteemConnect, {
+Vue.use(VueHiveSigner, {
   app: 'appname',
   callbackURL: 'http://localhost:3000'
   scope: ['vote', 'comment']
 })

-Vue.SteemConnect.getLoginURL()
+Vue.HiveSigner.getLoginURL()
-Vue.SteemConnect.vote(...)
+Vue.HiveSigner.vote(...)
-Vue.SteemConnect.comment(...)
+Vue.HiveSigner.comment(...)
 ```

 ```
 // in component
-this.$steemconnect.getLoginURL()
+this.$hivesigner.getLoginURL()
-this.$steemconnect.vote(...)
+this.$hivesigner.vote(...)
-this.$steemconnect.comment(...)
+this.$hivesigner.comment(...)
 ...
 ```